 The answer?
 The authors propose the implementation of two tax structures-one for the banking sector and one for the corporate sector.
-A tax on banks, say these researchers, in full, decreasing banks' incentive to play it too safe.
+A tax on banks, say these researchers,

+Amar Gande, who worked with researchers Kose John and Lemma Senbet (not pictured). would apply to loans paid in full, decreasing banks' incentive to play it too safe.
 A tax on corporations would act as an insurance premium "to defray the cost of a bailout scheme" at times of financial crisis.